 The first test is a liver biopsy, which can confirm a deficiency of aldolase, indicating a fructose intolerance.
-The second is a feeding test, during which a doctor delivers fructose via an intravenous needle and then assesses the body’s response to this sugar.
+The second is a feeding test, during which a doctor delivers fructose through an IV needle.
+They then assess the body’s response to this sugar.

 These methods may be dangerous, so a DNA test is a safer option.
 This test can suggest that a person may have fructose intolerance, and it is safer than traditional testing.

-The causes and risk factors for the development of fructose malabsorption are unknown, but it appears to be more prevalent in young children.
+The causes and risk factors for the three types of fructose intolerance are as follows.

-A parent or caregiver may suspect that a child has hereditary fructose intolerance if there is a family history of the disease, or the child is frequently ill or has poor growth.
+A parent or caregiver may suspect that a child has hereditary fructose intolerance if there is a family history of the disease, the child is frequently ill, or the child has less growth than expected.

 As this condition can be life threatening, it is important to seek prompt care from a specialist.
 A person should tell a doctor about any family history of genetic diseases.

-People who think that they may have fructose malabsorption or a sensitivity can often treat the symptoms at home.
-They can try reducing the amount of fructose in their diet and monitor their symptoms.
+People who think they may have fructose malabsorption or sensitivity to fructose can often treat symptoms at home.
+They can try reducing the amount of fructose in their diet and monitoring their symptoms.

-If the symptoms do not improve, they should see a doctor who specializes in nutrition, allergies, or food intolerances.
+If symptoms do not ease, they may wish to contact a doctor who specializes in nutrition, allergies, or food intolerances.

 Many people have fructose intolerance.
 Milder forms of the condition may cause discomfort and affect a person’s quality of life, but lifestyle changes can help.

-If a person experiences any symptoms or is concerned that they are unable to tolerate fructose, they should seek treatment to relieve the symptoms and improve their quality of life.
+If a person experiences any symptoms or is concerned that they cannot tolerate fructose, they should seek treatment to relieve symptoms and improve their quality of life.

-Hereditary fructose intolerance may potentially be fatal without treatment.
+Hereditary fructose intolerance may be life threatening without treatment.

-If a parent or caregiver suspects that a child is unable to digest fructose, they should see a doctor without delay.
+If a parent or caregiver suspects that a child cannot digest fructose, they should contact a doctor without delay.